jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 + References

 The instructions are for bash shell in sorvi.
-Your default shell might be for example *tcsh* and you must e.g. adjust hyphens in command lines including wild card searches accordingly.
+Your default shell might be for example `tcsh` and you must e.g. adjust hyphens in command lines containing wild card searches accordingly.

 ## A Setup your working environment